 Herbal Studies Degree Programs with Course Curriculum

-Goals of a program include helping students to learn how to diagnose ailments, evaluate patients, identify the course of herbal treatment needed, prepare herbal remedies and administer herbal formulas correctly.
-Programs also aim to prepare students to recognize possible drug interactions and explain potential side effects.
+Goals of a program may include helping students to learn how to diagnose ailments, evaluate patients, identify the course of herbal treatment needed, prepare herbal remedies and administer herbal formulas correctly.
+Programs also usually aim to prepare students to recognize possible drug interactions and explain potential side effects.
 Experiential learning may take place in campus herb gardens or laboratories.

 The most common education prerequisite for entry into a master's program in herbal studies is a bachelor's degree from an accredited institution; typically, the undergraduate major doesn't have to be in herbal studies.
 Schools also usually require a minimum grade point average on all previous college coursework.
 Letters describing personal interest in the discipline may also be requested.